shinyorg/shiny/input/docs/ble/platforms/ios.md

 Title: iOS
-Category: Platforms
 ---
 # iOS

 Apple has some very interesting limitations on Bluetooth especially when it comes to background scanning

 ## Setup
-Make sure to add the following to your Info.plist
+Make sure to add the following to your Info.plist if you plan to use BLE from the background

 ```xml
 <array>